lochiiconnectivity/pyOffice365/GUIDE.rst

                                 key='c29tZSBzdHJpbmcgc29tZSBzdHJpbmcgc29tZSBzdHJpbmc=')

-The credentials should be an application suitable authorized into your Azure Active Directory with the permissions detailed in `<README.rst>`_ for the API and features you are trying to use.
+The credentials should be an application suitably authorized into your Azure Active Directory with the permissions detailed in `<README.rst>`_ for the API and features you are trying to use.

 Managing your Tenant with GRAPH features